 Kerrie is from Ceduna and completed her education at the Ceduna Area School.
 Kerrie started her working life supporting the unemployed.
 She then moved into the adult training and employment sector, gaining 18 years’ experience as an adult education trainer/assessor and has delivered training programmes for Registered Training Organisations.
 She has qualifications in Business Administration, Training and Assessment Education and Work Health and Safety.
 She has undertaken extensive training delivery in Community Services and Literacy and Numeracy.
 Kerrie has held Executive Commonwealth Government positions and has managed the Mission Australia Employment Office and Save the Children’s Regional Office at Ceduna.
 She has enjoyed self-employment for 3 years in her own training business – Eyre Training Solutions and now works within the Far West Coast Native Title Group in support of the Far West Coast Aboriginal Peoples and Native Title.

-Is a researcher by profession employed by the University of Adelaide in the Rural Medical School based in Port Lincoln and has been in this role for the past 7 years.
-Emma is a Barngarla woman from Port Lincoln SA and Gubrun from Kalgoorlie Goldfields region in WA, she also has cultural connections to Wirangu in Ceduna SA, Njaki Njaki, Noongar & Ballardong in WA.
+Emma is a researcher by profession employed by the University of Adelaide in the Rural Medical School based in Port Lincoln and has been in this role for 7 years.
+Emma is a Barngarla woman from Port Lincoln SA and Gubrun from Kalgoorlie Goldfields region in WA, she has cultural connections to Wirangu in Ceduna SA, Njaki Njaki, Noongar & Ballardong in WA.

-Emma is a very active community member has a variety of interests, has a major focus on heritage, culture, and language and community development.
-Emma has been involved in governance since the age of 16, where she first began engaging in community organisation governance, she has been on boards such as PLACC (director), PLAHS (director), DEWNR Aboriginal Advisory( Chairperson x2), Barngarla Determination Aboriginal Corporation(Co-Chairperson), Kallinyalla Parnkalla L&SC (chairperson), Community House (director), FVLPSAC (Chairperson x2)(Director).
-Emma is very passionate about youth development, leadership, education, employment and wellbeing and as a single mother of 4 children with 3 of them in the youth range she understands the parental roles and responsibilities, challenges and rewards this also bring.
+Emma is an active community member and has interests and focus on heritage, cultures, languages and community development.
+Emma has been involved in governance since the age of 16, where she began engaging in community organisation governance, she has been on boards such as PLACC (director), PLAHS (director), DEWNR Aboriginal Advisory( Chairperson x2), Barngarla Determination Aboriginal Corporation(Co-Chairperson), Kallinyalla Parnkalla L&SC (chairperson), Community House (director), FVLPSAC (Chairperson x2)(Director).
+Emma is passionate about youth development, leadership, education, employment and wellbeing, and as a single mother of 4 children with 3 of them in the youth range she understands the parental roles and responsibilities, challenges and rewards this brings.

-Has worked in a variety of areas from Administration, bookkeeping, team leader, manager, women’s programs officer, project officer and researcher and appreciates the importance of supporting and empowering youth early and with consistency to achieve successful outcomes for them and their families and community and believes the youth are our future and cultural values need to be included in all things they do on their life journeys.
+Emma has worked in a variety of areas from Administration, bookkeeping, team leader, manager, women’s programs officer, project officer and researcher and appreciates the importance of supporting and empowering youth early and with consistency to achieve successful outcomes for them, their families and the community, she believes the youth are our future and cultural values need to be included in all things youth do on their life journeys.

 Janet is from Port Lincoln.
 She attended Secondary School in Port Lincoln and is currently undertaking a Diploma in Management.
 She has gained vast experience from her business portfolio including successfully growing existing businesses and establishing and developing new businesses in retail and industry.